openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 N/A

 ### Risks and Mitigations
-* User provide incorrect/expired certificate.
-  kube-api server will continue serving with an expired cert - similiar approach is taken by OpenShift.
+* User provide certificate and it expired after some time. kube-api server will continue serving with an expired cert - similiar approach is taken by OpenShift.
   > users can mitigate this by using --insecure-skip-tls-verify client mode